norsk-gjeldsinformasjon/api-docs/docs/faq.md

 The transferring party returns an empty customer array (not an error), and the acquiring party returns the complete dataset for the transferred customers.
 This applies whether the portfolio moves between providers for the same FI, or between different FIs (e.g., a loan book sale).
 See [Managing changes in data delivery](explanation/delivery-changes.md) for details.

+### What enterprise certificates (SEID 2.0) do I need for debt data delivery?

+If your financial institution delivers debt data, you need an **enterprise client certificate (SEID 2.0 / Virksomhetssertifikat)** from either Buypass or Commfides.
+This certificate identifies your system when it connects to Norsk Gjeldsinformasjon (push updates) or when NoGi connects to your endpoints (getalldata, getDataForSSN — via mTLS).

+Notify NoGi **10 business days** (test) or **20 business days** (production) before expiry to allow for renewal.

+Your server endpoints also need a standard **TLS server certificate** from a Mozilla-trusted CA. See [Security requirements](reference/security-requirements.md) for the full specifications.

 ---

 ## Questions about quarterly debt reports